Add To Favorites

 Interview other generations to gather oral histories about Valentine traditions.
 Start a conversation with heart-stopping Model Magic® jewelry!

-With plastic dinnerware, sculpt, mold, or cut out small shapes such as hearts, cupids, or other valentine designs.
+With plastic dinnerware, students sculpt, mold, or cut out small shapes such as hearts, cupids, or other valentine designs.
+Add a brief message to the hearts such as "Love U" or "BFF".
 Air dry shapes overnight.

 Thread a needle.
 With the help of an adult, use a thimble to string the dried shapes.
 Knot the thread on both sides of shapes to hold them in place.

-If you prefer a shiny look for your jewelry, mix equal amounts of Crayola School Glue and water to make a glaze.
-Cover your art area with newspaper.
-Apply glaze with a sponge brush.
+If a shiny look is preferred for jewelry, students mix equal amounts of Crayola School Glue and water to make a glaze.
+With the work area covered with recycled newspaper, students apply glaze with a sponge brush.
 Dry overnight.

-Use Crayola Glitter Glue to add finishing flourishes to your charming designs.
+Use Crayola Glitter Glue to add finishing flourishes to designs.
 Air dry on newspaper.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step